Powehix/hustlr-frontend-developer-test/README.md

-# Front-end Developer Test – Based on the Existing E-commerce Project
+# Hustlr Front-End Developer Test

-This is a test implementation of a responsive Product Card UI based on the provided eCommerce project template by Hustlr.
+A simple implementation of a responsive Product Card UI based on the provided eCommerce project template by Hustlr.

 ## Demo